President: Dave Mendell

 Board Member: Lauren Almlof

-Board Member: Dr. Melissa SurvinskiDr.
-Melissa Survinski has been an Enrichment Facilitator at Hampton Middle School and Hampton High School for the last six years.
+Dr. Melissa Survinski is an Enrichment Facilitator at Hampton Middle School and Hampton High School since 2017.
 After teaching Latin for 11 years, she transitioned to Gifted and Enrichment.
-Dr. Survinski holds a PhD in Instructional Management and Leadership from Robert Morris University, and her research focused on how different teaching strategies can be used to build positive teacher-student interactions.
+Dr. Survinski holds a PhD in Instructional Management and Leadership from Robert Morris University, and her research focused on how different pedagogical strategies can be used to build positive teacher-student interactions.
 Dr. Survinski works with students of all ability levels on creative writing, research (both scientific and academic), Maker education, graphic design, theater and drama, art, math, and career research.
+Dr. Survinski also serves on the Institutional Review Board at Hampton High School and advises AP Research students on qualitative data analysis.
 She has taught several classes for the Center for Talent Development at Northwestern University.
-Dr. Survinski is currently researching using her own voice literature to engage gifted students in discussions of social justice and social issues, along with the benefits of student-driven projects at the middle school level.
-She has served on the editorial review board for the American Journal of Secondary Education, the teacher advisory board for the College in High School program at the University of Pittsburgh, and hosts several gifted competitions on behalf of the Northern Area Gifted Consortium.
-Dr. Survinski is also a Google Level 1 & 2 Certified Educator, a National Geographic Certified Educator, and most recently completed the Excellence in Leadership program at the Disney Institute. |
+She also serves as the teacher mentor for students in grades 6-12 who participate in the Pittsburgh Regional Science & Engineering Fair.
+Dr. Survinski is the LIGHT Education Initiative Coordinator for her district, and she was named a LIGHT Teacher Fellow for Middle School in 2025.
+In partnership with the Holocaust Center of Pittsburgh and the LIGHT Education Initiative, Dr. Survinski hosts an annual Holocaust Literature Summit for students in grades 7 & 8.
+She serves on the administrator advisory board for the College in High School program at the University of Pittsburgh and hosts several annual gifted competitions on behalf of the Northern Area Gifted Consortium.
+Dr. Survinski is also a National Geographic Certified Educator and completed the Excellence in Leadership program at the Disney Institute.
+Dr. Survinski is currently researching hands-on approaches to civic engagement utilizing a humanitarian focused maker space in middle school.
+She also enjoys writing children’s literature and published her first book in 2013.
+For the past three years, Dr. Survinski has served as a Curricular Advisor for the Rise Up Foundation and Alane Adams Studios.

 Board Member: Matthew Levin